qmuuoryan/project-quiz/README.md

 # Behaviour Driven Development
 * USer selects one answer from the choices
 * The choices are evaluated if their correct or not
-* The result is outputed showing the score
+* The result is Displayed showing the score
-{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-Do I need to install any dependencies?
-How should I set up my databases?
-Is there other code this app depends on?}
 ## Known Bugs
 {there no known bugs but if you find any you can contact me via my email ryanmuuo91@gmail.com}
 ## Technologies Used